bdrelling/ci/README.md

 # CI Status

-This README provides act-a-glance CI statuses across all of my currently maintained repositories.
+This README provides act-a-glance CI statuses across all of my actively maintained repositories.

 :warning: Don't look at the source code unless you want to throw up.
 Also, broken shields just mean the repository is inaccessible to you.